mikekreeki/hash_queue/README.md

 hash_queue.queue :my_queue, Stuff.new
 ```

 Keys (or namespaces if you prefer) can be anything you want.
 Usually those will be symbols or strings but don't need to be.
 Objects, classes, numbers or even `true` or `nil` will work.
-Same applies for queued items.
+Same applies for queued items (but beware if you don't pop with `:size` option, you logically won't be able to distinguish if `nil` you get back is `nil` you queued there or just null return value of popping from an empty queue)

 `#queue` is aliased as `#enqueue` and `#push` for convenience on both hash_queue and individual queues.